right-rudder/next-gen/src/content/blog/why-zero-hero-flight-training-is-key-to-a-successful-career-as-a-pilot.md

 **2. Unmatched Instructor Expertise**

-Our instructors are not just experienced pilots—they are dedicated mentors committed to your success.
+Our instructors are not just experienced pilots, they are dedicated mentors committed to your success.
 With thousands of flight hours and real-world aviation experience, they bring practical insights that go beyond textbook learning.
 This depth of knowledge ensures you’re not just passing exams but truly mastering the art of flying.

 **3. Customized Training**